Trading card: Basketball

 Basketball cards feature one or more players of the NBA, NCAA, Olympic basketball, WNBA, WBL, or some other basketball-related theme.
 The first basketball cards were produced in 1910, in a series cataloged as "College Athlete Felts B-33".
 The complete series included ten different sports, with only 30 cards being associated with basketball.
 The cards were issued as a cigarette redemption premium by Egyptiene Cigarettes.
 The number of cigarette packages needed to redeem for the tobacco cards is not known.

 The next series of basketball cards were issued in 1911, in two separate series; "T6 College Series", measuring approximately 6" by 8", and "T51 College Series", measuring approximately 2" by 3".
 These series included a variety of sports, with only 4 cards being associated with basketball, one card from the T6 series and three cards from the T51 series.
 Both series were produced in two variations, one variation reading "College Series", the other, "2nd Series".
 The cards were acquired in trade for fifteen Murad cigarette coupons.
 The offer expired June 30, 1911.

 Basketball cards were not seen again until 1932, when C.A.
 Briggs Chocolate issued a 31-card set containing multiple sports.
 In exchange for a completed set of cards, Briggs offered baseball equipment.
 The number of basketball cards in the set is not known.

 Boxing

 One of the first boxing cards on record in "America's Greatest Boxing Cards" and encyclopedia and check-list of boxing cards, was of John C. Heenan issued by photographs Charles D. Fredericks in the 1860s.
 The first set of boxer cards was issued by Goodwin & Company in 1886.
 Other companies, including Duke and Sons and the Lorillard Tobacco Company, also issued boxing cards in this period.
 American company Allen & Ginter issued several boxing cards in the "World Champions" series, among other sportsmen.

 After the World War II, other companies took over the manufacturing of boxing cards, such as Leaf (1948), Topps (1951) and Donruss.

 More recently, Upper Deck released several boxing series.

+In March 2023, Indonesian trading card manufacturer, FanGir, released their debut "Legacy" collection that featured Indonesian Boxing Legends Chris John and Daud Yordan.
+The collection includes a standout item: the Chris John Autographed Card 1/1 Red Foil.
+Notably, this card achieved a groundbreaking sale at an auction, fetching IDR 6,900,000 and attaining the distinction of being the most valuable Indonesian Trading Card at that time.